Are you happy at work?

 Whenever there is free food in the office, people swarm like vultures.
+Create a happy environment with FREE stuff.

 If you bring snacks to share with your colleagues, you will likely have a gathering of co-workers surrounding your desk.
 Being the go-to for snacks is highly beneficial.
 You’ll get to know your fellow employees when they pass by for food.